(And no, it does not involve bridal magazines or Pinterest!)

 Maybe our engagement felt really special because after getting engaged we moved abroad to Mexico, and so we were starting our engagement with a big mental and physical challenge that needed us to be one hell of a team.
 Or maybe, it was because we’d only been together for six months before we got engaged and so there really was a true transition for us, unlike I suppose, couples who have been together for longer and are really already living as a married couple, without being a married couple!
 Or maybe we simply embraced being engaged and loving every moment of this transitional period.
 Who knows exactly?
 The point is, it’s good to embrace this special period of time and I think it’s special no matter how long you’ve been together.

 It is easy for couples to forget that being engaged is a milestone in itself.
-It is a period of time in between being a steady couple to becoming a married couple, but I think somewhere along the line, being engaged has been reduced to a stepping stone to marriage and not an actual functioning bridge to marriage.
+It is a period of time in between being a steady couple to becoming a married couple, but I think somewhere along the line, being engaged has become a lot about planning for a wedding and not so much about planning for the future.
+Engagement has been reduced to a tiny stepping stone to marriage and not an actual functioning bridge to marriage.
 Hopefully, most of you won’t treat it like some kind of limbo state that you find yourself in, whilst you wish time away for your big day to arrive.
 I really hope not.

 Wedding resources don’t help either.
 As brilliant and useful as they are, everyone everywhere wants to help you to start planning (and spending for) your wedding from the moment you get engaged, which in turn pushes you straight into the wedding planning mindset and not the planning for the future mindset.